ivettevaldez/ruby-projects/README.md

 # RubyProjects
-All referent to Ruby &amp; Ruby on Rails projects.
+All related to Ruby &amp; Ruby on Rails projects.